bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 It may, however, be achieved by creating a new flow with the relevant permissions that refers to the Objects of interest.
 Caution should be taken where the boundary timestamps land partway through an Object.
 Where the material around the boundaries is sensitive, new trimmed Objects should be created at the boundaries that only include the media used in the new Flow.

+### Global read access

+Some organisations/implementations may choose to provide read access to all Sources and Flows to promote content re-use, and reduce the writing of duplicate content to the store.
+Implementations may provide this feature by either adding default groups to Sources and Flows that provide appropriate read access to users, or by using more permissive auth logic.

 ## Future Work